Creating a Network Agent switching rule by network location

 Network Agent-switching by network location is available only on devices running Windows and macOS.

 To create a rule for Network Agent switching from one Administration Server to another if network settings change:

-- Click the name of the managed device.
+- Open the properties window of the selected device.

-- In the properties window that opens, go to Application settings → Connectivity → Connection profiles.
+- In the Properties window that opens, in the Connectivity section, select the Connection profiles subsection.

 - In the Network location settings section, click the Add button.

-- In the properties window that opens, configure the network location description and switching rule.
+- In the New description window that opens, configure the network location description and switching rule.
 Specify the following network location description settings: